hotmanis/swc-workshop/3b-VersionControlRemote/Readme.md

 and are up to date, we can make a minor change and send our changes to your fork, the "origin."

+    $ git push username master

+If you have permission to push to the origin repository, sending commits to that remote is exactly analagous.

     $ git push origin master

-If you have permission to push to the upstream repository, sending commits to that remote is exactly analagous.

-    $ git push upstream master

 In the case of the SWC-bootcamp code, new developer accounts will not allow this push to succeed.
 You're welcome to try it though.